 PLC Armidale was

 New South Wales.
-In 2017, the College will celebrate its
+In 2021, the College celebrates 134 years of educating girls.

 The Tindall sisters Eliza Jane and Mary

 Murray, who took over the school in December 1894, decided on the initial

 Miss Alethea Tendall (Principal,1909 –1937) changed this in 1913 to 'Ad Astra’ which means To the Stars.
 Our

 students are encouraged to aspire academically, while serving the community with the Christian character.

 Presbyterian Church of New South Wales in 1941, and since then, it has had a

 distinctive ethos with an emphasis on academia and practical Christian service.